cdancette/flownet-tools/Readme.md

 Use the `--save-images` flag to save the flow, the two images and the warped image1, all as image files.

+This will also save a text file in the output directoyr, containing several metrics (flow median, flow mean, L2 distance between warped image and original), as well as the paths of the output images and flow.

 * If you have consecutive image, you can provide a list file containing only the list of single images, and run `main.py consecutive <prototxt> <weights> <listfile> <output_dir>`.